bkazez/cantatas-tools/README.md

-The Makefile automates the workflow for processing, converting, and uploading scanned images.
+Automated workflow for processing, converting, and uploading scanned images.

 - `make all`: Runs all steps.
 - `make download`: Syncs folders of images from the S3 "Fresh Scans" folder.